Katriel primarily features in a Dragon Age prequel novel – The Stolen Throne.

 Katriel had also prepared plans to infiltrate the fortress and activate allies within.
 This had supposedly been part of her work for Arl Byron.
-Inside allies made the entire operation possible, though the rebels needed to commit the majority of their forces to it and attack by sea.
+Inside allies made the entire operation possible, though the rebels needed to commit the majority of their forces – and attack by sea.

 Katriel even ended up being an argument to rally nobles to the rebels.
-Loghain pointed at her as an example of how even Fereldan Elves would risk their lives for their King while so many Human banns did nothing.
+Loghain pointed at her as an example of how even “lowly Fereldan Elves” would risk their lives for their King while so many Human banns did nothing.

 A contract is a contract

-Though the operation was going brilliantly, King Meghren then changed his mind under pressure from the Fereldan Chantry.
+The operation was going brilliantly.
+However, King Meghren changed his mind under pressure from the Fereldan Chantry.
 The new orders were to kill Maric.

 Severan considered this absurd.
 Especially since Katriel could have killed Maric *months* before, as part of a much simpler plan.
 But he had to obey.

 Meanwhile, Katriel was working on the West Hill honey trap.
 She infiltrated the fortress as a washerwoman, then eliminated the actual rebel agents and sympathisers therein.

 The only complication was that Maric had been convinced at the last moment not to take part in the assault, to protect the Theirin lineage.